zimmertr/Kubernetes-Manifests/Unifi_Controller/README.md

 **Problems:**

+    1) Scaling this up to more than one pod causes issues.
+Could probably get working with some work.
-    1) Unfortunately I have not gotten Device Discovery to work yet.
+    2) Unfortunately I have not gotten Device Discovery to work yet.
 It could be my network.
-    2) Controller may eventually report that APs are no longer working.
+    3) Controller may eventually report that APs are no longer working.
 But they will be?

 **Deletion:**